Skip to main content

 Wait for restart

-The server will restart to unload the plugin.
+The server will restart to unload the node.

-Scope automatically checks for updates when you open the Plugins tab.
+Scope automatically checks for updates when you open the Nodes tab.

 1

-Any plugin with a newer version available shows an Update button.
+Any node with a newer version available shows an Update button.

 2